navikohli/learning-notes/books/designing-data-intensive-applications.md

 A consumer of the event stream is not allowed to reject an event: Any validation of a command needs to happen synchronously, before it becomes an event.
 For example, by using a serializable transaction that atomically validates the command and publishes the event.

-Alternatively, the user request to serve a seat could be split into two events: first a tentative reservation, and then a separate confirmation event once the reservation has been validated.
+Alternatively, the user request to reserve a seat could be split into two events: first a tentative reservation, and then a separate confirmation event once the reservation has been validated.
 This split allows the validation to take place in an asynchronous process.

+#### State, Streams and Immutability
 Whenever you have state changes, that state is the result of the events that mutated it over time.

 Mutable state and an append-only log of immutable events do not contradict each other.

 As an example, financial bookkeeping is recorded as an append-only _ledger_.
 It is a log of events describing money, good, or services that have changed hands.
-Profit and loss or the balance sheet are derived from the ledger by adding them up.
+Profit and loss for the balance sheet are derived from the ledger by adding them up.

 If a mistake is made, accountants don't erase or change the incorrect transaction, instead, they add another transaction that compensates for the mistake.